VincentMasselis/TPMS-advanced/CONTRIBUTING.md

 ## Publish in beta

-TPMS-Advance follow the rules of git-flow.
+TPMS-Advanced follow the rules of git-flow.
 To create a release from `develop`, call the task `createRelease`.
 This task will create a release with a version which match the one filled into the root [build.gradle file](build.gradle.kts).
 Push this release to github to run the tasks: